YichenWang1/small_bowel/README.md

 This analysis generated statistics in Table 1.

-## Other_supplementary
+## Others

+Others/stem_cell/ contains code and input files for simulating stem cell dynamics.

-VAF.R : To generate VAF distribution plots of all samples (Extended Data Fig.1).
+Others/VAF.R : To generate VAF distribution plots of all samples (Extended Data Fig.1).

-APOBEC_motif_enrichment.R: We ran P-MACD to extract context freqeuncy and  this is the post-processing code for P-MACD results (Extended Data Fig.7c).
+Others/APOBEC_motif_enrichment.R: We ran P-MACD to extract context freqeuncy and  this is the post-processing code for P-MACD results (Extended Data Fig.7c).